 Contact Volunteer Coordinator Carol Raymond for more information or to request an application at 603-968-7194 x 22 or Carol.Raymond@nhnature.org.

 See the answers to Frequently Asked Questions or view volunteer opportunities below.

 Volunteer opportunities include:

 Docents are trained to interpret our exhibit trail and New Hampshire’s natural world and act as a welcoming and informative presence for visitors, using educational props and live animals.
-Docents are most active on our exhibit trails May through October.
-They can also be found assisting naturalists with classes, leading tours, and hosting hands-on Discovery Tables at fairs, festivals, and other community events throughout the year.
+Docents are most active on our exhibit trails May through October, but opportunities are available year-round.
+They can also be found assisting naturalists with programs, leading tours, and hosting hands-on Discovery Tables at fairs, festivals, and other community events throughout the year.
 A formal training program is held each year to train new docents.
 Training is a 40-hour commitment.
 Docents must be 18 years of age or older.

 Development and Marketing

 Development and Marketing Volunteers work closely with the Development and Communications Director or Marketing Manager on specific fundraising or marketing projects.
 Volunteers may help with any of the following or similar activities: phone calls or personal visits to request donations or sponsorships, record keeping, and helping to promote and market programs and events.
 Volunteers are expected to be professional, enthusiastic, and capable of working independently while maintaining a high degree of confidentiality.

 Volunteers assist with many special events held throughout the year including Clean-Up Day, Kirkwood Gardens Day, and Halloween Hoot ‘N Howl.
 Volunteer activities may include planning, registration, games and crafts supervision, set-up and clean-up, and food preparation and service.